 My biggest regret of my travel with students is that I didn’t start earlier.
 I didn’t take my first trip with kids until my 4th year!
 I did it once with Worldstrides and liked it, but I prefer EF.
 Not only are the teacher benefits ridiculous, but the tours are actually cheaper without a huge loss in quality.
 You can read about the differences between them on another post.

-TLDR; Why do Student Travel with EF Tours:
+TLDR; Why do Educational Tourism with EF Tours

 Take those students abroad!
 Travel with students!
 EF Tours is the way to go.
 Please let me know if you’d like me to refer you, or if you signed up because of me.
 Yes, I get a little something something, but it’s at no cost to you and helps keep my blog going!
 I wouldn’t recommend it if I didn’t love and use it myself!